 Lessons of Entrepreneurship

 Entrepreneurship has taught Michelle a number of things.
 Through trial and error she has learned to keep a sharp focus on set business objectives and keep moving decisions forward.
 “Movement is really important,” she says.
-She doesn’t hesitate to seek guidance from other business owners, and share with those she trusts as mentors and advisors.
-She’s found there are things you just don’t love to do (such as year-end taxes!) and it’s important to enlist others to help support your business when they have the expertise that you don’t.
+She doesn’t hesitate to seek guidance from other business owners.
+And she consults with those she trusts as mentors and advisors.
+She’s found there are things you just don’t love to do (such as year-end taxes!).
+So, it’s important to enlist others to help support your business when they have the expertise that you don’t.
 Most importantly Michelle has learned relationships are the essence of a business, particularly one like Mainstream Boutique that is so customer focused.

 “I couldn’t have done it in my 20s and 30s,” she says.
 “Even though there are lots of entrepreneurs who do, I would not have been prepared.
 Having had some life experiences that built character and grit helped prepare me to be a business owner.”